splunk/splunk-cloud-sdk-js/README.md

 ## Contributing

+A detailed quickstart guide for setting up a development environment and contributing to this project [can be found here](https://github.com/splunk/splunk-cloud-sdk-js/wiki/Development).

 Do not directly edit any source file in the `/src/generated` directory because these files were generated from service specifications.

 ## Contact